node-red/designs/designs/function-node-lifecycle/README.md

    }
    ```

-2. or an array of Objects that must have a `name` property and may have a `scope` propety (but can have any other properties)
+2. or an array of objects that must have a `name` property and may have a `scope` propety (but can have any other properties)

    ```
    // Node definition